THIS DATE IN HISTORY: May 9

 "They just went in tonight," he says.
 "I got a couple of good passes.
 And some breaks."

-The loss ends Colorado's NHL-record six-game winning streak in playoff overtime games.
+The loss ends Colorado's six-game winning streak in playoff overtime games.

 1974: The Philadelphia Flyers end a 19-game winless streak at Boston Garden when Bobby Clarke scores at 12:01 of overtime for a series-tying 3-2 victory against the Boston Bruins in Game 2 of the Stanley Cup Final.
 After defenseman Andre Dupont ties the game with 52 seconds remaining in the third period, Clarke beats Gilles Gilbert at 12:01 of overtime, tying the best-of-7 series 1-1.
-The Flyers had been 0-17-2 in their previous 19 games in Boston.
+The Flyers had been 0-17 with two ties in their previous 19 games at Boston Garden.

 1978: Ken Dryden makes 23 saves for his 10th (and final) career playoff shutout, helping the visiting Canadiens complete a sweep of the Toronto Maple Leafs with a 2-0 victory in Game 4 of the Semifinals.
 Jacques Lemaire scores in the first period and Steve Shutt gets a power-play goal early in the second for the Canadiens, who win their eighth straight playoff game on the road.